 By Dr. Walker Flannery, OSMS physician owner and orthopedic surgeon

 Dr. Walker Flannery is a board-certified orthopedic surgeon and OSMS physician owner.
-He is seeing patients at our Green Bay and Marinette clinics and our Appleton orthopedic office, located in Ascension NE Wisconsin – St. Elizabeth campus.
+He is seeing patients at our Green Bay and Marinette clinics.
 Request an appointment with him here.

 A partial knee replacement is an alternative to total knee replacement for some patients with arthritis of the knee.
 Partial knee replacement has grown in use the last decade after research showed excellent outcomes in a wide variety of patients.
 There are many reasons partial knee replacement is appealing including: less bone removal, easier recovery, and a more natural-feeling knee replacement.

 There are three main cartilage areas or “compartments” to the knee.
 Any of these compartments can develop arthritis as cartilage wears down, making the surface rough.
 Patients with arthritis may receive a total knee replacement, which removes all three compartments and replaces the areas with metal and plastic.